brendonsoto/knowledge-notes/Obsidian/Links.md

   - Press `#` to look for headings
   - Press `tab` to insert the text of the top result
   - Press `|` to enter in you text
+- You can also link using aliases by replacing the `<page>` section with the alias